yuriinagorniak/yuriinagorniak/README.md

 - Passionate about crafting **clean, responsive, and interactive UIs**
 - Currently focusing on **React, TypeScript, and modern web tooling**
-- Always learning and exploring **performance optimisation, accessibility, and design systems**
+- Always learning and exploring
 - Open to **front-end developer opportunities**
 ---
 ## 🛠 Tech Stack